 In addition to the recommended Wagner courses, students may explore NYU electives offered outside of Wagner.
 The following is a partial list of potential courses.
 Students interested in pursuing these or other non-Wagner electives must first obtain the approval of the Urban Planning faculty.
 Refer to the registration procedures for more information.

-- AMLT-GE 2072, International Perspective on Education Reforms
+- AMLT-GE 2072, International Perspectives on Educational Reforms

 - AMLT-GE 2073, Education & Social Reform in South Africa